bosbec/mobileresponseDocs/services/injuryDoc.md

 * There are several steps that can be performed in this incident service:
   * Start incident
     * Start a new injury incident ticket by answering some start questions.
-    * Can be initialized through app-in, by sending "injury" to the predefined base app user, which will give you back a form with the start questions.
+    * Can also be initialized through app-in, by sending "injury" to the predefined base app user, which will give you back a form with the start questions.
     * You can select to use a reminder for this when using admin, by entering an interval in minutes.
 It will go to management, if a moderator has yet to be appointed.
 When using app-in, a reminder is automatically activated and set to 20 minutes.
   * Request check-in
     * Used for calling to a meeting, in most cases.
 Enter a message text.
 Select a receiver group.
 All recievers get a form where they can choose to opt-in or out, as well as leave a comment.